niledatabase/niledatabase/examples/ai/ai_elsewhere/README.md

 );
 ```

-If all went well, you'll see the new table in the panel on the left hand side of the query editor.
+If all went well, you'll see the new tables in the panel on the left hand side of the query editor.
 You can also see Nile's built-in tenant table next to it.

 ### 3. Getting credentials